 WHEN YOUR PLANTS ARRIVE

-We recommend potting up your roses in quart or gallon pots as soon as possible after they arrive.
+We recommend potting up your roses in gallon pots as soon as possible after they arrive.
 After the roots fill in the pots a bit and top growth is resumed, they will be ready to plant in the garden.
 We have planted directly in the garden with good results also, but it’s a little safer to pot them up.
 We welcome any questions you may have about planting and growing your roses.